The School Curriculum

 The school provides opportunities for children to learn about themselves as developing individuals and to become responsible and active citizens in their community.

-We value the importance of Sex and Relationship education and offer an age appropriate programme from Year 2 upwards throughout the school.
-Through SRE lessons that are blocked and take place once a year, we teach the children about:
+We value the importance of Relationship and Sex education and offer an age appropriate programme from Year 2 upwards throughout the school.
+Through RSE lessons that are blocked and take place once a year, we teach the children about:

 The physical development of their bodies as they grow into adults